ElementsProject/libwally-core/README.md

 - `--enabled-standard-secp`.
 Excludes support for features that are unavailable in the standard [libsecp256k1 library](https://github.com/bitcoin-core/secp256k1).
 - `--enable-mbed-tls`.
 Use mbed-tls hashing functions if available.
-This typically results in faster hashing on embedded platforms such as STM32.
-Note that the user must define `MBEDTLS_SHA256_ALT` and/or `SOC_SHA_SUPPORT_PARALLEL_ENG` matching the SOC support when compiling the library. (default: no)
+This typically results in faster hashing via hardware on embedded platforms such as ESP32.
+   Note that the caller must ensure that ``sdkconfig.h`` and ``soc/soc_caps.h`` are available when compiling, e.g. by setting the `CFLAGS` environment variable before calling configure. must define/undefine `MBEDTLS_SHA256_ALT`, `SOC_SHA_SUPPORT_PARALLEL_ENG` matching the SOC support when compiling libwally. (default: no)
 - `--enable-coverage`.
 Enables code coverage (default: no) Note that you will need [lcov](http://ltp.sourceforge.net/coverage/lcov.php) installed to build with this option enabled and generate coverage reports.